Reference & Guide

 The Femme Fatale

 A woman who uses sexuality and deception to manipulate the protagonist toward self-destruction.
-Not merely a villain but a structural figure — her presence signals moral compromise already in motion.
+Not merely a villain but a structural figure: her arrival signals that moral compromise is already underway.
 Archetypal examples: Phyllis Dietrichson (Double Indemnity), Kathie Moffat (Out of the Past), Elsa Bannister (The Lady from Shanghai).

 Urban Alienation

-The city — particularly its nocturnal margins — functions as an active force of threat and moral corruption.
-Rain-slicked streets, anonymous hotels, and seedy bars are not merely settings but expressions of the protagonist's psychological state.
+The city, particularly its nocturnal margins, functions as an active force of threat and moral corruption.
+Rain-slicked streets, anonymous hotels, and seedy bars aren't just settings; they're the protagonist's psychology turned inside out.

 Flashback & Voiceover